djacobow/google-alarmclock/README.md

 cpanm -n Google::API::Client
 ```

 If everything is ready to go, you should be able to check with `perl -c clock.pl` to see if all the modules are found.
+If you get errors, then find the modules one way or another, rinse, repeat.
+I prefer to use the apt modules if I can find them, otherwise, build from cpan.

 Note that I am configuring and installing local::lib, which means that to run the
 program you will need appropriate environment variables set to point to /home/pi/perl5.
 The example systemd unit file `aclock.service` has them.
+Alternatively, you can run cpanm as sudo and install modules globally.

-### build and install lcdproc
+### Build and install lcdproc

 The code talks to an HD44780 4x20 display driven by an i2c controller (MCP23008).
 lcdproc is a nice library for doing this, but it requires a background daemon.